izzalDev/Android-emulator-skins/README.md

 # Android emulator skins

-Official Android emulator skins made by Google.
+Android emulator skins made by Google.

+The skins are extracted from Android Studio and put into this repo for ease of use.